20 Years Ago: Montgomery Gentry’s Troy Gentry Gets Married

 Gentry and McClure's union came just as Gentry's career was taking off: Montgomery Gentry's freshman album, Tattoos & Scars, was released the same year.
 The record's first three singles, "Hillbilly Shoes," "Lonely and Gone" and "Daddy Won't Sell the Farm," each landed in the Top 20.
 Gentry received a belated wedding gift thanks to the project as well: The duo's album was certified platinum, for sales of one million copies, three months after he tied the knot.

-In 2002, the Gentrys welcomed daughter Kaylee into the world, which Troy Gentry says made him, and their family, stronger.
+In 2002, the Gentrys welcomed daughter Kaylee into the world, which Troy Gentry said made him, and their family, stronger.

 The Gentrys' marriage was tested in 2014, when Angie was diagnosed with breast cancer.
 Her illness inspired Montgomery Gentry to launch the Check Your Headlights campaign for breast cancer awareness.

-Thankfully, Angie’s cancer was caught early, but Gentry admits that it was a lot to handle.
+Thankfully, Angie's cancer was caught early, but Gentry admitted that it was a lot to handle.

 Troy Gentry + More Country Stars Who Stand Up to Cancer